Marcum Recon 5 Underwater Camera Review: Is it Right For You?

 Marcum Recon 5 is broken down into two options, each at a different price point.
 Everything is the same except the PLUS gives you the ability to record straight to an SD card – with limitations.
 More on this below.

 Most people don’t need to record.
-If you have no interested in working with video, then pass on the PLUS and get the regular Recon 5.
+If you have no interest in working with video, then pass on the PLUS and get the regular Recon 5.

 This is going to be both a positive and a negative.
 Playback on the actual unit itself is superb.
 However, recording to the SD card on the plus is where things get complicated.